 Truck drivers play an important role in the national supply chain.
 They deliver necessary goods from central warehouses to the supermarket where you do your shopping in Natick, MA.
 Unfortunately, they are frequently subject to unreasonable schedules by trucking companies or even unfit for driving a large and fully loaded commercial vehicle.
 This is why we hear of terrible trucking accidents almost on a daily basis all over the US and in Massachusetts.
-If you or a loved one was injured in an 18 wheeler accident, a Natick truck accident injury lawyer at Kelly & Associates is prepared to analyze your case to see if we can help you file your personal injury claim.
+If you or a loved one was injured in an 18 wheeler accident, a Natick truck accident injury lawyer at Michael Kelly is prepared to analyze your case to see if we can help you file your personal injury claim.

 Our experienced personal injury lawyers know that fighting a battle against big trucking companies and their insurers is extremely difficult.
 They have many experienced lawyers and other specialists on their payroll and will do anything to deny liability for the bodily injury and property damage you suffered as a result of their driver’s negligence.
 Thus, hiring an experienced Natick truck accident injury lawyer may help you win a fair settlement for your economic and non-economic damages.

 The Insurance Institute for Highway Safety (IIHS) centralizes data from the commercial vehicle crash reporting system established by the Federal Motor Carrier Safety Administration (FMCSA).
 The most recent available data at a national level is from 2020, and it indicates a slight decrease in fatalities caused by an 18 wheeler or tractor trailer compared to the previous two years.

 Yet, 4,014 people lost their lives in an automobile accident with a large truck, and the vast majority of them – 97% – were occupants of passenger cars.
 This indicates just how terrible a collision with a large truck can be, and how little protection the average vehicle offers to the driver and their passengers.